MoamenZaher/MoamenZaher.github.io/content/authors/admin/_index.md

 ## About Me

-Moamen holds a Masters of Science (M.Sc.) in software engineering awarded from the faculty of Computers and Artificial intelligence (FCAI), Helwan University - Egypt.
+Moamen holds a Masters of Science (M.Sc.) in Software Engineering awarded from the Faculty of Computers and Artificial Intelligence (FCAI), Helwan University - Egypt.
 His research interests include Human Computer Interaction, Machine Learning, and Computer Vision.
 He published few publications in both journals and conferences.
 Moreover, He co-supervised numerous graduation projects which led to several conference publications.
 Beside +4 years of academic experience, Moamen has +3 years of industry expierence working as a software engineer.